jlink/property-based-testing-in-kotlin/docs/README.md

 In addition to the `@Provide` annotation, the return type of the provider function plays an important role:
 The variable part inside `Arbitrary<..>` is used to match the type of a property function's for-all-parameter.
+Provider functions in domains supersede standard rules.
+That means that `fun decks(): Arbitrary<List<PlayingCard>>` will be used for all lists of `PlayingCard`s;
+constraining annotations like `@Size` do not work on them.

-With that in place, the property functions can just use the target type of values to be generated:
+With `PokerDomain` in place property functions can simply use the type of values they want to be generated:

 ```kotlin
 @Domain(PokerDomain::class)